facebook/react/docs/docs/ref-02-component-api.md

 setProps(object nextProps[, function callback])
 ```

-When you're integrating with an external JavaScript application you may want to signal a change to a React component rendered with `renderComponent()`.
+When you're integrating with an external JavaScript application you may want to signal a change to a React component rendered with `React.renderComponent()`.
 Simply call `setProps()` to change its properties and trigger a re-render.
 In addition, you can supply an optional callback function that is executed once `setProps` is completed.

 > Note:
 >
 > This method can only be called on a root-level component.
-That is, it's only available on the component passed directly to `renderComponent()` and none of its children.
+That is, it's only available on the component passed directly to `React.renderComponent()` and none of its children.
 If you're inclined to use `setProps()` on a child component, instead take advantage of reactive updates and pass the new prop to the child component when it's created in `render()`.

 ### replaceProps